USDA-ARS-GBRU/ml-training-site/_tutorials/metagenomics2.md

 The goal of this tutorial is to provide a overview of the Anvi'o workflow for the analysis of assembly-based shotgun metagenomic data.
 Throughout this tutorial you will primarily learn about the following topics:

 * Processing your contigs
-* Profileing your metagenomic samples and merging them,
+* Profiling your metagenomic samples and merging them,
 * Visualizing your data, identifying genome bins interactively, and creating summaries of your results.

 ---